AmsterdamUniversityPress/content-loading/bits.md

 The XML must use UTF-8 as the character encoding to ensure that characters are translated properly upon import into the Edify database.
 Content XML may also contain numeric character references (e.g. &#345; or &#x159;).
 Predefined entities for the ampersand, less-than, and greater-than should be used where the intent is to display the actual characters ampersand (`&`), less-than (`<`), or greater-than (`>`) respectively; the predefined entities should not be used where those characters are part of markup or encodings.
 -->

-## Book file packaging structure
-1. Content for a book must be sent in a single zip file to the specified SFTP location.
-2. The content loading pipeline accepts either a zip file for a book with one XML file for the book and chapters with supporting PDFs, images etc. OR one XML file per chapter with the supporting PDFs, images etc. A combination of the two is not supported.
-3. All chapters supplied within a zip file must belong to the same book.
-4. The name of the zip and files within the zip must be one word without spaces.
-5. If the files within the zip are supplied within folders, the file names must be unique across the zip.
-6. Names of all the files within a zip must be unique.

 ## Content identifiers
 Every book, chapter and media object (e.g. figure, table, multimedia) in the XML must have a unique immutable identifier which is suitable for constructing a URL.